jasonacox/TinyLLM/README.md

 cd TinyLLM
 ```

-### LLM Server
+## Run Local LLM

 To run a local LLM, you will need a server to run inference on the model.
 This project recommends two options: vLLM (see below) and llama-cpp-python (see [llmserver](./llmserver/)).
-Both provide a built-in OpenAI API compatible server.  vLLM is recommended as it supports multiple simultaneous inference threads (session) and automatically downloads the models, but both work.
-The steps below will build the vllm server.
+Both provide a built-in OpenAI API compatible server.

+### vLLM Server (Option 1)
-Note: For GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.
+vLLM supports multiple simultaneous inference threads (session), automatically downloads the model and run wells in containers.
+Follow the details below to run vLLM.
+For GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.

 ```bash
 # Build Container